 Who should not take Mifeprex?

 Some women should not take Mifeprex.
-Do not take it if:
+Do not take Mifeprex if you:

-- You have an IUD.
+- Are using an IUD (intrauterine device or system).
 It must be taken out before you take Mifeprex.

-- Your provider has told you that you have a pregnancy outside the uterus (ectopic pregnancy).
+- Have been told by your healthcare provider that you have a pregnancy outside the uterus (ectopic pregnancy).

-- You have problems with your adrenal glands (chronic adrenal failure).
+- Have problems with your adrenal glands (chronic adrenal failure).

-- You take a medicine to thin your blood.
+- Take a medicine to thin your blood.

 How should I take Mifeprex?

-- Misoprostol may cause cramps, nausea, diarrhea, and other symptoms.
-Your provider may send you home with medicines for these symptoms.
+- Misoprostol often causes cramps, nausea, diarrhea, and other symptoms.
+Your healthcare provider may send you home with medicines for these symptoms.
+Figure A (2 tablets between your left cheek and gum and 2 tablets between your right cheek and gum).

-- This follow-up visit is very important.
-You must return to the provider about 14 days after you have taken Mifeprex to be sure you are well and that you are not pregnant.
+- This follow-up assessment is very important.
+You must follow-up with your healthcare provider about 7 to 14 days after you have taken Mifeprex to be sure you are well and that you have had bleeding and the pregnancy has passed from your uterus.

 When should I begin birth control?